ivory-tower-private-power/sirup/docs/getting_started.rst

 Important
 ---------

-To make sure that the VPN tunnels work correctly and do not revelal the original IP address of the device, have a look at :ref:`dns_leaks`.
+To make sure that the VPN tunnels work correctly and do not reveal the original IP address of the device, have a look at :ref:`correct_connection`.